noble-ai/rescript-prelude/docs/generated/Promise.md

 ### Promise.finallyVoid

 `let finallyVoid: (t<'a>, 'a => unit) => unit`
+[!WARNING] use finally_ [!WARNING]

+### Promise.finally_

+`let finally_: (t<'a>, 'a => unit) => unit`

 ### Promise.sequence

 `let sequence: (array<'a>, 'a => t<'b>) => t<array<'b>>`
+Take an array of input, and a function that makes a promise producing b from one a.\nStart with a Promise that produces an empty array.\nWalk along the array of inputs, with the accumulator being a promise that produces the array of earlier inputs.\nbind off of that promise with a function that produces your Promise<b>, then map that Promise to append it on the existing array of bs - AxM\n

 ### Promise.errorToExn